Key Considerations When Writing Content

 - What would appeal to them and make them respond?

 Before writing any webpage or blog post, have a clear goal in mind.
-Otherwise, you’re likely to write rambling text that isn’t relevant for anything.
+Otherwise, you’re likely to write rambling text that isn’t relevant to anything.

 The goal shouldn’t be “to rank high for keyword XYZ.”